aroliant/guides/_docs/raspberrypi-perl.md

 ## Introduction

-This is the guide to install the Perl Compiler on Raspberry pi.
+This is the guide to install the Perl Compiler on Raspberry Pi.

 ## Installation